simple-frontend-dev/frontend-applications-split/examples/1-separate-repositories/reverse-proxy-split/README.md

 There are 2 main advantages to this setup:

-1. Teams will be able to operate in competely autonomy to one another so they are able to choose different tech stacks and release at different paces
+1. Teams will be able to operate in competely autonomy to one another so they are able to choose different tech stacks and release at different paces.
 2. Hosting and deployment of those different applications is simple as one repository maps to one domain

 There are multiple disavantages which can build up over time: